Ashwin has kept art of spin bowling alive: BCCI Prez Roger Binny

 CHENNAI: India's ace spinner and the ICC No 1 ranked Test bowler R Ashwin was felicitated by the Tamil Nadu Cricket Association for playing 100 Tests and bagging 500 wickets at a glittering function at the MA Chidambaram here on Saturday.

 Ashwin's father Ravichandran, his wife Prithi and his daughters were present at the Chepauk to watch him being honoured.
 The TNCA presented mementos for his 100 Tests, 500 wickets.
 Ashwin was presented with a Sengol - symbol of pride.
-TNCA also gave Ashwin a cash award of Rs 1 crore.
+TNCA also gave Ashwin a cash award of `1 crore.

+Former India player and BCCI president Roger Binny praised Ashwin, saying that the 37-year-old was not far behind the great spinners India had produced and insisted that the Chennai-based player had the same skill sets as the former greats.

 Former BCCI and TNCA president N Srinvasan lauded Ashwin for his dedication and hard work.
 "To be selected (for India) itself is difficult.
 Then you have to take wickets, overcome obstacles in your journey and move on.
 Thus taking 500 wickets is a remarkable achievement.
 Plus he can bat too (has Test centuries).
 Ashwin is a fine exponent of off spin bowling," complimented N Srinivasan.